About

 Brown

-by Cherie Vogelstein.
-Peter is in the middle of a job
+is a short play by Cherie Vogelstein.
+Peter is in the middle

-interview.
-It's a little shaky at first, but Ira, Maurie, and Mary
+up-and-comers.
+It's a little shaky at first, but the boss Ira, the

-seem to like him and to be impressed that he went to Brown.
-But then
+animated Maurie, and the virtuous Mary seem to like him and to be

-they ask him – hypothetically – if he'd rather sleep with a dog
+ask him to make a hypothetical decision – if he'd rather sleep with

-or his mother.
+a dog or his mother.
 And that's when things get really – strange.
-(Cast:

 Dog?

-by Kara Lee Corthron.
-A man being interviewed as a prospective
+is a short play by Kara Lee Corthron.
+A man being interviewed

-dog-sitter is stunned when the dog turns out to be a young woman
+as a prospective dog-sitter is stunned when the dog turns out to be a

-pretending to be a dog.
-He doesn't want to get involved, but then it
+young woman pretending to be a dog.
+He doesn't want to get involved,

-seems this may be some role-playing game.
-Or is it something else?
+but then it seems this may be some role-playing game.
+Or is it

 For

-need to debate gender stereotypes, the relative merits of Christmas
+can start, they'll need to debate gender stereotypes, the relative

 Happenstance